AnnaPicha/PEANUT/README.md

 After N message-passing layers:
 1. Sum over all nodes to predict molecular energy
 ```
-Note.
-In step 1, I will have to use the previously mentioned neighbor list and apply a smooth so-called cutoff function to ensure differentiability.
+Note: In step 1, I will have to use the previously mentioned neighbor list and apply a smooth so-called cutoff function to ensure differentiability.

+---

+## Key features

+If a model is applied to the above described setting, we have to ensure that several symmetry requierements are fullfilled to ensure that physical properties are conserved.
+This includes translational invariance, rotational invariance and permutational invariance.
+- Rotational invariance: use distances for radial features and spherical harmonics for angles (or invariant angular descriptors)
+- Translational invariance: using relative positions only ensures this
+- Permutational invariance: sum or mean over neighbor messages ensures exchangeability

+---

 ### Building blocks
 #### Components